Semiotics: Structural relations between signs

 Diagram showing syntagmatic and paradigmatic relations for the sentence "The man sleeps."

-The signs in a sign system are connected through several structural relations, like the contrast between syntagmatic and paradigmatic relations.
+The signs in a sign system are connected through several types of structural relations, including syntagmatic and paradigmatic relations.
 Syntagmatic relations govern how individual signs or sign elements can be combined to form larger expressions.
 For example, sentences are linear arrangements of words, and syntagmatic relations govern which words can be combined to produce grammatically correct sentences.
 Similarly, a dinner menu is a sequence of courses with syntagmatic relations governing their arrangement, like beginning with a starter, followed by a main course and a dessert.
-Some sign systems use non-linear arrangements, such as traffic signs combining the shape of a sign with the symbol it shows.
+Some sign systems use non-sequential arrangements, such as traffic signs combining the shape of a sign with the symbol it shows.

 Paradigmatic relations are links between signs that belong to the same structural category.
 They specify which elements can occupy a particular position and can substitute for each other without breaking the system's rules.
 For example, in the sentence "The man sleeps.", the word man stands in paradigmatic relations to words like woman, child, and person because substituting them also results in a correct sentence.
 For the dinner menu, the same holds for the different options for the dessert, such as cake, ice cream, and fruit salad.
 In the case of traffic signs, there are paradigmatic relations between the shape options, such as triangle and circle.
 The meaning of the chosen paradigmatic option is influenced by the absent options, which form a background of meaningful alternatives.
 In natural language, these alternatives are typically related to specific word classes.
-For instance, when a particular word position in a sentence calls for a verb then the paradigmatic options consist of verbs.
+For instance, when a particular word position in a sentence calls for a verb, then the paradigmatic options consist of verbs.